-1. Homicide Level 3 - Any incident involving homicide referral to law enforcement officials and referral to Board of Education with recommendation for expulsion from Ben Hill County Schools pursuant to the policies of the Ben Hill County Board of Education.
+1. Homicide Level 3 - Any incident involving homicide referral to law enforcement officials and referral to the Board of Education with a recommendation for expulsion from Ben Hill County Schools according to the Ben Hill County Board of Education policies.